Pop Etc: In popular culture

 An advertisement for Sony 3D televisions in Southeast Asia featured "Excuses".

 An advertisement for Reese's peanut butter cups candy in the United States featured "Excuses".

 "Excuses" is also featured in the episode "Chuck vs. Phase Three" on the TV series Chuck.

 Torey Pudwill's skateboarding part for Transworld's Hallelujah featured "Excuses".

 Burton's 2009 snowboard movie The B features the song "Waiting for a War" from Talking Through Tin Cans.

 Top Gear (season 17, episode 5) references the band in a discussion about the Aston Martin Cygnet & Colette.

 The intro of "Excuses" is now the theme song for The New Normal.

 "Speak Up" is featured on the soundtrack for Breaking Dawn Part 2, the final installment of The Twilight Saga.

 Shinichiro Watanabe's 2014 anime series Terror in Resonance features two original songs: "is", featured in episode 4; and "lava".
 Both songs' vocals are performed by Chris Chu, and feature lyrics written by Chu.
 Additionally, Keisuke Tominaga contributed to the lyrics for "is".

 "Running in Circles" is included in a YouTube video uploaded by JonTron, in which Jon and his friend Ethan from h3h3Productions attempt to learn martial arts.

 "Running in Circles" is included in an episode of the British television series Lovesick on Netflix.

+"Same Mistake" is featured in season 2 episode 5 of New Amsterdam.